 Brandon Shade’s 2000 Excursion

-Next victim was Ed Hatcher, whose ’97 F-250 brought along a different kind of diesel: one with a bio diesel setup.
+Ed Hatcher’s ’97 F-250 brought along a different kind of diesel — a biodiesel setup.
 With fuel prices continuing to climb and who knows what the future holds, Hatcher opted to take the fuel issue into his own hands.
-He upgraded all of his fuel system with a driven diesel fuel kit and fuel bowl delete kit.
+He upgraded his fuel system with a driven diesel fuel kit and fuel bowl delete kit.
 Then he set up the electronics necessary to switch to regular diesel just before he turns off (keeping his lines from clogging).
 Now, Hatcher uses homemade batches of diesel using everyday vegetable oil (another reason to love fast food).
 Hatcher says the only real drawback is that sometimes, while driving it “makes you hungry.”

 However, Hartley’s ride wasn’t always tricked out, about two years ago, Hartley and his friends were headed down to Mazatlan to have a good time.
 Out of nowhere, a semi-truck came roaring from the side and plowed into the SUV and trailer, destroying just about everything.

 Yet Schuman claims that this truck is nothing to be scoffed at, even though he’s taken lots of flak for keeping it as long as he has.
-“That truck has towed home every one of my friends at least once, when either they blew up their truck, got in a car accident or got wrecked while off-roading.
+“That truck has towed home every one of my friends at least once, when either they blew up their truck, got in a car accident, or got wrecked while off-roading.
 So the name that has been given to the truck is ‘Old Faithful’ because she has always been ready to roll.”
-Old Faithful gave it everything she had on the dyno that day, with a best run of 239 hp and 418 lb-ft of torque.

 Now that the truck has passed hands to a friend of Schuman’s, its legacy of strength, power, and reliability is ready to live on.
 Let’s just hope that the new owner understands he doesn’t need any fancy bells and whistles to keep Old Faithful running strong.